 Scarring from Eczema

 Eczema scarring is caused by the repeated abrasion of scratching the affected area.
-It can be a distressing side-effect of this inflammatory skin condition, with many people feeling self-conscious about the marks left behind.
+It can be a distressing side-effect of this inflammatory skin condition, with many people feeling self-conscious about the scar tissue marks left behind.
 That being said, scarring can be hard to prevent, especially when the urge to itch is so strong.

 Unfortunately, scratching only perpetuates the feelings of itchiness, leading to the vicious itch-scratch cycle.
 In addition to causing physical damage to the skin barrier known as lichenification (patches of thick, leathery skin), scratching also heightens inflammation and increases the risk of infection.